graphql-aspnet/graphql-aspnet.github.io/docs/quick/code-examples.md

 sidebar_position: 2
 ---

-This page shows a quick introduction to some common scenarios and the C# code to support.
+Below is a quick introduction to some common scenarios and the C# code to support them.

 ## Configuring Services

 The library uses a standard "Add & Use" pattern for configuring services with your application.
-A route is added to the ASP.NET request pipeline when you call `.UseGraphQL()`.
+A route is added to the ASP.NET request pipeline to handle GET and POST requests when you call `.UseGraphQL()`.
 Place it as appropriate amongst any other configurations, routes, authorization etc. when you build your pipeline.

 ```csharp title="Program.cs"
 var builder = WebApplication.CreateBuilder(args);